s5z/zsim/README.md

       define the env var `LIBCONFIGPATH=<libconfig install path>`.

   3.2 libhdf5, http://www.hdfgroup.org (v1.8.4 path 1 or higher), and libelfg0.
       The SConstruct file assumes these are installed in the system.
+If you build libhdf5 locally, set `HDF5PATH==<libhdf5 install path>`.

   3.3 (OPTIONAL) polarssl (currently used just for their SHA-1 hash function),
       http://www.polarssl.org Install locally as in 3.1 and define the env var